LIS462Omeka/KillgroveTheme/README.md

 # Forked from
 # theme-thanksroy (A tribute to Roy Rosenzweig.)

 ## Omeka theme development playground for digital libraries classwork.
-Not much to see yet.
+Lots to see, now we're done.